 Lastly, the mobile app and server is used to provide real-time data transmission through bluetooth to an Arduino, which controls reactive displays that change in opacity to reveal the wearer’s skin.
 This occurs in proportion to the volume of information that is passively generated.

-In collaboration with Pedro G. C. Oliveira
+X.pose was a collaboration of Designers Xuedi Chen and Pedro G. C. Oliveira

 Photography By: Roy Rochlin

 Model: Heidi Lee